-This article was written by one of our contributors: PhD student and found of Period of the Period – Kelly McNulty.
+This article was written by one of our regular contributors: PhD student and found of Period of the Period – Kelly McNulty.

 It’s not all about cardio, strength training is equally important for health.
 Strength training has numerous physical and psychological benefits for everyone: